 *We recommend you add more funds than required to allow for any fluctuation in currency levels.

 For further information about the documentation which you need to provide to prove availability of funds, visit the UKVI website.

-You can also find guidance on Tier 4 Visa financial evidence requirements on this Navitas information page.
+You can also find guidance on Student Route Visa financial evidence requirements on this Navitas information page.

 How do I apply?

 You will need to fill in the application form, pay your fee and include:

 - a current passport or travel document

 - a CAS Statement from a licensed sponsor

 - documents to show you have the right finances (maintenance) available